George Brent (politician)

-George Brent (died circa 1699), was a colonial Virginia planter, lawyer, and politician.
+George Brent (died c.
+1699) was an English-born planter, lawyer, and politician who spent most of his life in the colony of Virginia.
 He represented Stafford County, Virginia in the Virginia General Assembly and secured a refuge for Catholics in the Virginia Colony that became Brentsville, Virginia.

 Early life

 Brent was the firstborn son of George Brent and Marianna, the daughter of Sir John Peyton of Doddington on the Isle of Ely.
 Facing persecution during the English Civil Wars because of their Catholic religion (a sister was a nun in France), his uncle Giles Brent (third son of Richard Brent) and maiden aunts Mary and Margaret Brent had emigrated to Maryland in 1637.
 However, in the next decade they encountered problems a from rival Protestant trader Richard Ingle as well as the colonial Maryland political establishment, and emigrated across the Potomac River to Stafford County, Virginia.